collapsed-stacks/atheism/questions/1674/are-clergy-more-reasonable-in-discussion-than-their-followers.md

 - posted by: [Roman Zenka](https://stackexchange.com/users/-1/420-roman-zenka) on 2010-12-29
 - score: 0

-<p>I don't know of research, but it matches my experience.
-The more you know (even if it pertains to religion), the more enjoyable it is for me to talk to you.</p>
+I don't know of research, but it matches my experience.
+The more you know (even if it pertains to religion), the more enjoyable it is for me to talk to you.